DreymaR/BigBagKbdTrixPKL/PKL_eD/README.md

 	- Keep it easy to import MSKLC dead key tables of the form '006e	0144	// n -> ń' by script (here, simply regexp "u$1 = u$2 ; $3")
     - Simplest and best: Allow for AHK literals?!
 Use maybe * to initiate one (as in layout.ini "special").
 	- Simplest for literals and ligatures/hotstrings: % initiates, then the rest of the line is directly sent (as in layout.ini ligatures).

-* Ligature/hotstrings:
-    - In addition to ligatures/strings in dead keys, we need direct ligatures.
-For Jap etc. and for string layers.
-    - Specify a loc/filename, then use §### or &### in the layout, where ### can be any 1–3 glyphs (a number or tag)?
-    - Example: §g01, §g02... for greetings; §MHd for default mail header etc.
-    - Could these simply be AHK literals?
-Then, you could send anything AHK can send!
+	- Chainable dead keys: Allow entries of the form dk##, meaning another DK is activated instead?

 * Some more dead key mappings: Greek with accents; ?
-	- Need chainable accents, e.g., iota with diaeresis and tonos
+	- Need nestable accents, e.g., iota with diaeresis and tonos

-* Sticky/latch Shift (faster and better?).
-Windows Sticky Keys don't work with PKL as it is.
-    - Windows way: Shift×5 turns it on/off (use ×6 for PKL?!).
-When turned on, Modifier×2 locks.
-    - Should have a deactivation timer, e.g., 0.5 s (config adjustable).
-    - For Shift only, or Shift+Ctrl?
-(Alt and Win shouldn't be sticky, as they already have semi-sticky mappings.)
-    - Probably best w/ one for Shift and one for Ctrl then.
-Or config it.
+* Define Mirror layouts as remap cycles
+	- Should be able to mirror any layout then?
+	- Make sure to apply mirroring last

 * Option to have layouts on the main menu like vVv has: "Layout submenu if more than..." setting (in Pkl_eD.ini)?

-**TODO: From DreymaR_layout.ini.**
-* Extend layer lists (extend# = ext_sensiblename) in my layout file
-    - Keep all extend layers in ..\..\PKL_DreymaR\extend.ini ?
-    - Also keep Extend help images centrally!?
-One folder for each scanmap "model".
-* Ligature tables for longer strings etc, using, e.g., &### layout entries and a table (link) in DreymaR_layout
-* Literal AHK output?
+* How literal is AHK output?
 The {Raw} send mode is on by default.
     - PKL already supports multi-codepoint output by default!
-But not modified stuff.
+But not modified stuff?
-    - A ## entry will become Send {Raw}{##}?
+    - A ## entry will become Send {Raw}{##} I think
     - A *{##} should be sent without {Raw}?
 If so, utilize this!
 And document the possibilities!
     - Might treat any entries starting/ending with {} as Send {##} instead of Send {Raw}{##} (literal mode)?
     - Or is it better to just keep today's style in which }^{z for instance sends Ctrl+Z ?
 For compatibility.
     - We don't really need the %#### 'utf ligature' notation then, do we?
 It's a leftover from MS-KLC.

-* Ligature output from deadkeys (dead strings - necessary for, e.g., Cmk[eD]-Jp which uses digraphs)
-    - Could do all DK and ligature tables with literals!?
-* Allow non-Tab whitespace in layout entries?!
+* Allow non-Tab whitespace in layout entries?
 (Strip whitespace.
-To preserve it use {# } or }{# }{ in entries)
+To preserve it use {# } or }{# }{ in entries?)
-    - Today, tab+; comments are stripped in layout.ini but not in pkl.ini?
-Make this consistent!
+    - Today, tab+; comments are stripped in layout.ini but not in PKL .ini.
+Make this consistent?
     - Important: Leave escaped semicolon (`;) alone, even after whitespace!
 And document the need for escaping it!